AdobeDocs/experience-manager-learn.en/help/ams/dispatcher/common-logs.md

 <div style="color: #000;border-left: 6px solid red;background-color:#ddffff;"><b>Caution:</b>

-Understand that the dispatcher's rules were set to filter out that request.
+Understand that the Dispatcher's rules were set to filter out that request.
 In this case the page attempted to be visited was rejected on purpose and we wouldn't want to do anything with this.
 </div>

 If your log looks like this entry: